steffanlloyd/quik/ReadMe.md

 The main C++ code is stored in `include/quik` and `src`.
 The code can be used directly in your C++ projects, or in C++ ros nodes, or by building and running the provided kinematics service node (see below).

+**Core QuIK functionality**:
+ - `include/quik/Robot.hpp`: Defines the `quik::Robot` class and forward kinematic/jacobian functions.
+ - `include/quik/IKSolver.hpp`: Defines the `quik::IKSolver` class and associated inverse kinematics functions.
+ - `include/quik/geometry.hpp` and `src/geometry.cpp`: Defines the `quik::geometry` namespace, which includes a number of functions for transforming from twists to homogeneous transforms to quaternion/point representations, etc.
+ - `include/quik/utilities.hpp`: Defines the `quik::utilities` namespace, which includes some non-kinematic helper functions.

+**ROS2 code**
+ - `include/quik/ros_helpers.hpp` and `src/ros_helpers.cpp`: Defines helper functions for using QuIK in ROS, such as service handlers for forward/inverse/velocity kinematics, as well as helper functions for forming and parsing service requests.
+ - `src/ros_kinematics_service_node.cpp`: A ROS2 node that defines services for forward, inverse, and velocity kinematics.

+**Example code**
+ - `src/sample_cpp_usage.cpp`: A simple demo showing how the codebase can be used (ROS-indenpendent).
+ - `src/sample_ros_client_node.cpp`: A sample client node for the service server node provided.
+ - `src/sample_ros_cpp_node.cpp`: A simple demo of using the QuIK codebase in a ROS node (directly, without using the service node).

+**Python code**
+ - `python/sample_quik_client_node.py`: A sample python node that calls the kinematics service node provided.
+ - `python/quik_service_helpers.py`: A python module that defines helper functions for forming and parsing service requests from the service node.

 ### Basic Usage

 This library does not use URDF like many ROS packages; instead, it builds the robot structure using Denevit-Hartenburg (DH) convention.
 The DH table is a method to describe the geometry of a robot or a kinematic chain.
 It uses four parameters - `a`, `alpha`, `d`, and `theta` - to define the spatial relationship between adjacent links in the chain.
+More information on the DH convention [here](https://users.cs.duke.edu/~brd/Teaching/Bio/asmb/current/Papers/chap3-forward-kinematics.pdf) or [here](https://spart.readthedocs.io/en/latest/DH.html).

 #### The ``quik::Robot`` class